nattyco/software-bounty-program/bounties/Fermat_P2P_Network_V1_Development.md

 # Fermat P2P Network V1 Development Bounty

 ### Introduction
-The main objective of this bounty is to create a decentralized P2P network between the Fermat Servers.
-In this first approach we'll create the first version of a Network Node and the second version of the Network Client.
+The main objective of this bounty is to create a decentralized P2P network between the Fermat Nodes.
+In this first approach we'll create the first version of a Network Node and the first version of the Client Node.
+The current implementation called Cloud Client and Cloud Server are going to be used as a reference to extrack whatever is usefull, and that techology is going still be supported as an alternative communication method.

-This Network Node will have all the features needed to the interaction of the peers.
+The Network Node will have all the features needed to the interaction with its peers.

 ### Glosary

 * Fermat Network: Fermat peer-to-peer network.
 * Network Node: Fermat Network decentralized server.
 * Network Client: Fermat Network decentralized Client.
 * Seed Server: Fermat First Network Node.
 Its the first reference for all the new nodes.
+There could be more that one seed server.
+Seed server's IP addess and port are known by clients at compile time.
-* Network Relationship:
+* Network Relationships:
   * Node-Node
-  * Node-Client
+  * Client-Node
   * Client-Client
 * Network Node Catalog: Distributed catalog of nodes.
-Is used for the discovering and searching of Nodes).
+It is used for the discovering and searching of Nodes.
 It will be managed by Nodes.
 * Node Profile: Profile of each node, it'll contains the necessary information to communicate with it: ip, port, name, etc.
 * Actor Catalog: Distributed catalog of Actors.
-Is used for the discovering and searching of  Actors).
+Is used for the discovering and searching of  Actors.
 It will be managed by Nodes.
-* Network Node Channel: Communication Channel between Node and Node.
+* Network Node Channel: Communication Channel between Nodes.
 * Network Client Channel: Communication Channel between Node and Client & Vice-versa.
 * Network Call Channel: Communication Channel between Client and Client.